-The clinical Hyperbaric fellow works in the Center for Hyperbaric Medicine and Environmental Physiology, an integral part of Duke University Medical Center.
+The clinical Hyperbaric fellows work in the Center for Hyperbaric Medicine and Environmental Physiology, an integral part of Duke University Medical Center and at rotations in Salt Lake City, Utah.
+(Intermountain Hospital, LDS Hospital in SLC and Utah Valley Hospital in Provo).
 Four fellowship slots are available each year.
-Applicants must be eligible for licensure as a trainee in the state of North Carolina and they must have completed an ACGME certified residency program and be board eligible in their specialty.
+Applicants must be eligible for licensure as a trainee in the state of North Carolina and Utah.
+In addition, they must have completed an ACGME certified residency program and be board eligible in their original specialty.
 The fellowship is highly competitive and the training is designed to prepare the fellow to become a leader in the field of Undersea and Hyperbaric Medicine through the development of clinical competence and research expertise.

 During the period of training the Hyperbaric fellow will be trained in the emergency clinical use of hyperbaric oxygen.
 This includes the emergency treatment of clostridal myonecrosis, necrotizing fasciitis, arterial gas embolism, decompression sickness, carbon monoxide poisoning and certain other less common conditions such as acute vasculitis with ischemia.
 The follow will receive training in the appropriate critical care interventions necessary for the treatment of these patients.
 This will include hemodynamic monitoring, ventilatory support, fluid resuscitation and the interpretation of arterial blood gases during hyperbaric therapy.
 The fellow will also receive training in the use of hyperbaric oxygen therapy for non-emergency conditions and chamber operations and maintenance.